Home

 These are good the way they are for learning to play the guitar and can be hot rodded with different pickups later.

-Epiphone G-400 - Coming in at about $350.
+- Coming in at about $350.
 Lightweight and easy to handle for the beginner learning to play guitar.
 This is a no compromise Rock and Roll guitar.
 Great sound from some pretty aggressive sounding humbuckers.
 This guitar has a set neck which adds sustain.
 It's light weight and looks really good.

-Fender Standard Stratocaster - Another icon of Rock and Roll history.
+- Another icon of Rock and Roll history.
 These start at around $400.
 This is a brighter sounding guitar than a Les Paul.
 These have proven to be the Best beginner electric guitar for quite a few people.
 I suggest the version with the humbucker pickup in the bridge position for versatility, which makes learning the guitar more interesting.

-For just a little bit more than a standard Strat the deluxe models add upgrades such as better sounding pickups so you might not feel the need to upgrade the pickups so soon.
+For just a little bit more than a standard Strat, the deluxe models add upgrades such as better sounding pickups so you might not feel the need to upgrade the pickups so soon.

 Fender Stratocaster Deluxe Lonestar Strat is my weapon of choice in this line.
-Comes in a around $550.
+Comes in an around $550.
 Money well invested for a person learning the guitar because of the quality, sound and ease of play.

-Squire Vintage Modified or Squire Custom Guitars - Right now they are around $300.
+- Right now they are around $300.
 Ok here's the deal on these.
-These are the more deluxe models of the squire line.
+These are the most deluxe models of the Squire line.
 They run about $100 more than a regular Squire.

 The extra hundred dollars will get you a much better sounding guitar with pretty good pickups, some of them Duncan designed.
 Designed by Seymour Duncan and built outside the USA.